 Place de Tertre next to Sacré Coeur in Paris's 18th Arrondissement

 Why visit: Famous attractions, village-like neighborhoods once populated by artists and writers, and fantastic views of Paris attract large numbers of visitors to the 18th Arrondissement.
-You'll also find plenty of appealing cafes and boutiques.
+You'll also find plenty of appealing cafes and boutiques, especially along Rue des Abbesses where a Christmas Market pops up during December.

 Top Montmartre Attractions